 Myths on Oral Sex

-Oral sex is part of sexual intimacy.
+Oral sex is an important part of sexual intimacy.
 There are, however, some myths that need to be dispelled.

-Are you familiar with the terms ‘giving head’, and ‘brain salad surgery'?
+Are you familiar with the terms ‘giving head’, ‘brain salad surgery’, ‘domes’ or ‘getting domes’?
 How about ‘blow job’, ‘go down on’, ‘eat out’ or ‘lunch at Y’?
-These are the common terms used for oral sex.
+These are the common slangs used for oral sex.
+These slangs are very popular with teenagers, just the way oral sex is.
+One of the reasons for its popularity is the safety associated with it, at least in their minds.

 The truth about oral sex and safety